remote_execution.Rmd

 remoteSimpleHost <- hostParams(

-sharedDirectory = "/home/user/temp", # a directory where the model files are stored,
+sharedDirectory = "/home/user/temp", # Directory on the remote server to store model files (must exist)

-installationDirectory = "/home/user/InstallDirNLME", # a directory where NLME Engine is unzipped
+installationDirectory = "/home/user/InstallDirNLME", # Directory where NLME Engine is installed on the remote server

-hostName = "remoteSimpleHost", # an internal name of the host, not used in computations
+hostName = "remoteSimpleHost", # Internal name for the host (not used in computations)

-isLocal = FALSE, # FALSE since the remote run is used
+isLocal = FALSE, # Set to FALSE for remote execution

-userName = "user", # user account on the remote host
+userName = "user", # Your username on the remote server

 )

-# when ready, the host could be used for remote runs:
+# Use the host for remote model fitting:

 # /home/user/MPIEnable.sh content